MunawwarQamar/Human-rights-monitor/README.md

 # 🕊️ Human Rights Case Management System

-A secure and data-driven platform for documenting and managing human rights violations.
-Built with FastAPI, MongoDB, and Streamlit.
+A modern case management platform for documenting, analyzing, and monitoring human rights violations in the field.
+Built using FastAPI, MongoDB, and Streamlit.

 ---